 In addition the platform can be positioned flush to an entranceway beneath a roller or sectional door.
 There is no significant difference in terms of performance, reliability or health & safety to a traditional loading bay.
 The trailer pulls up; the leveller provides the transition to the platform; the forklift truck removes the goods along the platform, down the ramp and into the warehouse.

-The schemes do not require civil work and are extremely cost effective, when compared to a traditional loading bay both in installation time and cost.
+The schemes do not require civil work and are extremely effective, when compared to a traditional loading bay both in installation time, drainage issues and cost.
 When used in conjunction with insulated doors and shelters they also provide significant operational cost savings and energy savings by minimising the heat transfer between warehouse and outside.

 The versatility of such a solution means that it can work equally well out in the yard as within a warehouse.
 The final configuration is dependant only on the customer’s specific preferences, usage and space constraints.